-- Learn the detailed investigation of Electron Spin Resonance (ESR) studies of paramagnetic compounds and about Mössbauer Spectroscopy. - Gain additionally, the knowledge about the vibrational spectroscopy of inorganic compounds. - Get know supposed to have some expertise in dealing with ESR and Mössbauer Spectroscopy. - Learn about the photo electron spectroscopy (PES).
+- Learn with the some brief glimpses of bioinorganic and detailed investigation of Electron Spin Resonance (ESR) studies of paramagnetic compounds and about Mössbauer Spectroscopy. - Gain additionally, the knowledge about the vibrational spectroscopy of inorganic compounds. - Get know supposed to have some expertise in dealing with ESR and Mössbauer Spectroscopy. - Get motivated to have inclination towards the bioinorganic chemistry.